Last updated: July 1, 2026. Refreshed monthly.

 ✓ The compute moat shrank.
 Mixture-of-experts architectures and better training data closed most of the quality gap at a fraction of the parameter count.

 ✓ The open community ships faster.
-Six new frontier-class open-weight releases shipped in the first five months of 2026 alone.
+Frontier-class open-weight releases shipped nearly every month through the first half of 2026 — three in June alone (Kimi K2.7 Code, GLM-5.2, MiniMax M3).

 ✓ The use cases changed.
 Real production workloads are 80% routine and 20% hard.
 Open-source handles the routine 80% beautifully.